orcfax/docs/docs/orcfax-solution/orcfax-vision.md

 [explorer-1]: https://explorer.orcfax.io/

-### Standards-based interoperable audit trails vs feed only available on-chain
+### Standards-based interoperable audit trails vs Feed only available on-chain

 This point complements the previous by focusing on the value of re-use; Orcfax strongly believes that there is significant secondary value for real-world data